 Situated in the northern extremity of North America and covering about 550,000 sq. miles, the Arctic archipelago comprises much of the territory of Northern Canada.
 It is bounded on the west by the Beaufort Sea; on the northwest by the Arctic Ocean; on the east by Greenland, Baffin Bay and Davis Strait; and on the south by Hudson Bay and the Canadian mainland.
 EXTRAORDINARY TEAMWORK CREATES ONCE-IN-A-LIFETIME EXPERIENCES FOR YOU This is true exploration-whether it's attempting to penetrate the massive ice of east Greenland to reach Scoresbysund on our Svalbard, Iceland and Greenland expedition, or cruising among the towering icebergs of UNESCO World Heritage-designated Ilulissat Icefjord on our Exploring Greenland and the Canadian High Arctic.
 Inspired by the lure of the High North we discover polar bears, walrus, bearded and ringed seals, humpback/beluga whales, musk oxen, and quite possibly even narwhals.
 Our guests have enjoyed simply spectacular sightings here, and cultural rewards as well.
-We visit the small Inuit community at Pond Inlet, welcomed as friends since we sponsored our Field Correspondent and National Geographic Explorer, Jenny Kingsley 's Meet The North visit there in 2016.
+We visit the small Inuit community at Pond Inlet, welcomed as friends since we sponsored our Field Correspondent and National Geographic Explorer, Jenny Kingsley's Meet The North visit there in 2016.
+Hike the tundra, meet locals, and search for unique wildlife that congregate along the shores of Baffin Island and Newfoundland on our The Fabled Lands of the North: Greenland, Baffin Island, Newfoundland & Labrador expedition.
 On the Canadian Maritimes expedition, we see the human face of Arctic exploration and migration, from the ancient Vikings to the Acadian lineage, amid the natural splendors of the sea and land.

-MAKING YOUR GREENLAND-CANADIAN ARCTIC EXPERIENCE AS RICH AS POSSIBLE 13 "A walk on the Greenland ice cap?
+"A walk on the Greenland ice cap?
 How was that even possible?
 How could we get close enough, much less get guests up onto the famed ice cap of Greenland?
 Undaunted, Expedition Leader Russ Evans headed off in a Zodiac to scout.
 Come afternoon, the ship carefully felt its way into mostly uncharted waters to anchor in a lovely cove-where non-walkers could cruise along the face of a glacier in one bay, and hikers could venture up a short meltwater stream before ascending the slick glacial ice aided by lines set up strategically by the staff.
-Guests were ecstatic to find themselves on the Greenland Ice Cap." -Karen Copeland, Naturalist, August 2017 Ilulissat, Greenland
+Guests were ecstatic to find themselves on the Greenland Ice Cap." -Karen Copeland, Naturalist, August 2017